couchdeveloper/RXPromise/README.md

 In the code snippet above the "root promise" will be obtained first and a reference is kept.
 The root promise will invoke several `then` blocks  - each returning a promise, which are not used in this sample, though.

 The effect of this is that once the root promise has been resolved, as the result of taskA is available, it _concurrently_ executes all four handlers.
-These handler may start an asynchronous task or return an immediate value.
+These handlers may start an asynchronous task or return an immediate value.

 If those handlers access shared resources we MUST be worried about concurrent access!
 In order to synchronize concurrent access to a shared resource we can explicitly specify the execution context of the handlers for example by setting a dedicated serial queue: